celsobonutti/bank/README.md

 I used `phoenix-gen-auth` lib, which is created by the creators of Phoenix (and Elixir) and is based on production feedback from them.
 I also preferred to stick to a server-side rendering for authentication, which I think is more safe.
 The app itself (once you login), however, is an SPA.

+### Styling

+I decided to go with SASS + BEM, which I'm comfortable with and think is a good way to structure stylesheets.
+Although I think solutions like `styled-components` and `emotion` are great, I think generating styles at runtime is unnecessary when you can build them beforehand.
+I've thought about using TailwindCSS, but I think BEM is enough for a project of this size.

 ## Tests

 Back-end tests can be run with `mix test` in the root folder.